kohya-ss/sd-scripts/docs/config_README-en.md

   class_tokens = 'human'
   keep_tokens = 1

-# これは fine tuning 方式のデータセット
+# This is a fine-tuning dataset
 [[datasets]]
 resolution = [768, 768]
 batch_size = 2